joedavid-tuni/InteractionUI/README.md

 4. Message panel component ([im_panel](src/components/im_panel/))
 5. Canvas component ([canvas](src/components/canvas/))

+These components are shown in the figure below and explained in more detail in their respective folders and as comments in the source code.

 ![The interface of the Interaction UI](/src/assets/UI%20(components).png)

 ## Citation

-If you use or extend the application, especially in academic context, please consider citing.
+Under the included [LICENSE](./LICENSE), if you use or extend the application, especially in an academic context, please cite.
 You can click "Cite this repository" on the right sidebar to copy both `APA` and `BibTeX` formatted citation.

 ## License

-This work is licensed under a
-[Creative Commons Attribution 4.0 International License][cc-by].
+This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].
+You can find the included license [here](./LICENSE).

 [![CC BY 4.0][cc-by-image]][cc-by]